Nate Campbell

-Nathaniel "Nate" Campbell III (born March 7, 1972) is an American former professional boxer who competed from 2000 to 2014, and currently works as a TV host.
+Nathaniel "Nate" Campbell III (born March 7, 1972) is an American former professional boxer who competed from 2000 to 2014, and currently works as a TV host and gym owner of Galaxxy Boxing Refuge.
 In boxing he held the unified WBA (Undisputed), IBF and WBO lightweight titles from 2008 to 2009, as well as having challenged for the IBF super featherweight title in 2005 and the WBO junior welterweight title in 2009.

 Professional career

 Early years at lightweight

 Campbell turned professional in 2000 in Tallahassee and quickly stormed through his opponents.
 He won his first 23 fights, setting up a bout with cagey veteran Joel Casamayor in 2003.

 Super featherweight

 Casamayor won a unanimous decision, but many commentators, including those for HBO, believed that Campbell had fought a much closer match then what the scorecards indicated.
 Some commentators even stated that Campbell had won that closely fought match.

 After that bout Campbell slipped into obscurity after two defeats to Robbie Peden and a loss to Francisco Lorenzo.
 In the first loss to Peden, Campbell appeared to drop his hands to taunt his opponent and was promptly knocked out.
 After these fights, many in the boxing world believed that Nate Campbell's boxing days were over.